jasont2022/twitter/README.md

   * In case of sensitive bugs like security vulnerabilities, please contact jasontran2022@gmail.com directly instead of using issue tracker.
 We value your effort to improve the security and privacy of this project!

 ## License
-This repository is released under the [MIT license](https://github.com/jasont2022/twitter/blob/master/LICENSE.md).
-In short, this means you are free to use this software in any personal, open-source or commercial projects.
-Attribution is optional but appreciated.
+This repository is released under the [MIT license][license-url].
+In short, you are free to use this software in any personal, open-source or commercial projects.
+See `LICENSE.md` or the [opensource MIT license](https://opensource.org/licenses/MIT) for more information.

 <!-- Links -->
 [contributors-shield]: https://img.shields.io/github/contributors/jasont2022/twitter.svg?color=brightgreen&style=flat-square